 As Croatia tourism grows, so does the popularity of the Dalmation Coast and the city of Split, Croatia.
 Unlike Dubrovnik, which is quite small and mostly for tourists, Split is an actual city with residential areas in addition to the tourist areas.
 There are many unique neighbourhoods in Split, so it can be difficult to determine the best area for tourists and the best Split hotels.
 With this article, we help you find the best places to stay in Split, Croatia, including the best Split accommodation for every budget.

 We will cover off all types of Split accommodation options from Hostels to luxury Split hotels as well as how to decide where to stay in Split, the best Split hotels, best places in Split to visit, the best places to stay in Split, hotels near Split attractions, Split neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+Check out the below guide on where to stay in Split Croatia.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Old Town – Where to stay in Split for first timers
+Old Town Split – Where to stay in Split for first timers

 This waterfront promenade is the center of all activity in Old Town, and is a great spot for people watching.
 If you are choosing where to stay in Split with family, Old Town is a great option.
 Some of the best hotels in Split Croatia can be found in Old Town.
 If you are arriving by bus, boat or train, Old Town is also the transportation hub of Split.